K\"ahler groups and subdirect products of surface groups

 As a direct consequence of Lemma \ref{lemSurCyc}, we obtain:

-\begin{corollary} Every K\"ahler subgroup $G$ of a direct product of finitely many surface groups is of the form $G\cong \ZZ^N \times G_0$ with $N\geq 0$ and $G_0$ a full subdirect product of finitely many surface groups. \end{corollary}
+\begin{corollary} Every K\"ahler subgroup $G$ of a direct product of finitely many orbisurface groups is of the form $G\cong A \times G_0$ with $A$ virtually abelian and $G_0$ a full subdirect product of finitely many orbisurface groups. \end{corollary}

-We are now ready to prove Theorem \ref{thmNewCoab}.
-For the reader's convenience we recall it here.